onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 or very low weight to VNF instance).
 The VNF application remains in an active state.

-``QuiesceTraffic`` The APPC/SDN-C client is requesting the xNF gracefully stop traffic (aka block and drain traffic).
-The method for quiescing traffic is specific to the xNF architecture.
+``QuiesceTraffic`` The APPC/SDN-C client is requesting the VNF or PNF gracefully stop traffic (aka block and drain traffic).
+The method for quiescing traffic is specific to the VNF or PNF architecture.
 The action is completed when all (in-flight transactions) traffic has stopped.
-The xNF remains in an active state where the xNF is able to process traffic (initiated using the ResumeTraffic action).
+The VNF or PNF remains in an active state where the VNF or PNF is able to process traffic (initiated using the ResumeTraffic action).

-``ResumeTraffic``: The APPC/SDN-C client is requesting the xNF resume processing traffic.
-The method to resume traffic is specific to the xNF architecture.
+``ResumeTraffic``: The APPC/SDN-C client is requesting the VNF or PNF resume processing traffic.
+The method to resume traffic is specific to the VNF or PNF architecture.

-``StopApplication``: The APPC client is requesting that the application running on the xNF is stopped gracefully (i.e., without traffic loss).
+``StopApplication``: The APPC client is requesting that the application running on the VNF or PNF is stopped gracefully (i.e., without traffic loss).
 This is equivalent to quiescing the traffic and then stopping the application processes.
 The processes can be restarted using the StartApplication command.

-``StartApplication``: The APPC client is requesting that the application running on the xNF is started.
+``StartApplication``: The APPC client is requesting that the application running on the VNF or PNF is started.
 Get ready to process traffic.
 Traffic processing can be resumed using the ResumeTraffic command.

 **The following commands are needed to support software upgrades, in-place or other type of software upgrade.
-The xNF instance may be removed from service for the upgrade.**
+The VNF or PNF instance may be removed from service for the upgrade.**

-``UpgradePrecheck``: The APPC/SDN-C client is requesting a confirmation that the xNF can (and needs to) be upgraded to a specific software version (specified in the request).
-Checking software installed and running on the xNF matches software version, intended to be upgraded, is one of the recommended checks.
+``UpgradePrecheck``: The APPC/SDN-C client is requesting a confirmation that the VNF or PNF can (and needs to) be upgraded to a specific software version (specified in the request).
+Checking software installed and running on the VNF or PNF matches software version, intended to be upgraded, is one of the recommended checks.

-``UpgradeSoftware``: The APPC/SDN-C client is requesting that a (in-place) software upgrade be performed on the xNF.
+``UpgradeSoftware``: The APPC/SDN-C client is requesting that a (in-place) software upgrade be performed on the VNF or PNF.
 The software to be applied is pre-loaded to a specified location.

-``UpgradePostCheck``: The APPC/SDN-C client is requesting a confirmation that the xNF software upgrade has been completed successfully (xNF upgraded to the new software version).
-Checking software installed and running on the xNF matches software version, of the newly upgraded software, is one of the recommended checks.
+``UpgradePostCheck``: The APPC/SDN-C client is requesting a confirmation that the VNF or PNF software upgrade has been completed successfully (VNF or PNF upgraded to the new software version).
+Checking software installed and running on the VNF or PNF matches software version, of the newly upgraded software, is one of the recommended checks.

-``UpgradeBackup``: The APPC/SDN-C client is requesting that the xNF is backed up prior to the UpgradeSoftware.
+``UpgradeBackup``: The APPC/SDN-C client is requesting that the VNF or PNF is backed up prior to the UpgradeSoftware.

-``UpgradeBackOut``: The APPC/SDN-C client is requesting that the xNF upgrade is backed out (in the event that the SoftwareUpgrade or UpgradePostCheck failed).
+``UpgradeBackOut``: The APPC/SDN-C client is requesting that the VNF or PNF upgrade is backed out (in the event that the SoftwareUpgrade or UpgradePostCheck failed).

 .. req::
     :id: R-328086
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST**, if serving as a distribution point or anchor point for steering point from source to destination, support the ONAP Controller's ``DistributeTraffic`` command.
+    The VNF or PNF **MUST**, if serving as a distribution point or anchor point for steering point from source to destination, support the ONAP Controller's ``DistributeTraffic`` command.

 .. req::
     :id: R-12706
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``QuiesceTraffic`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``QuiesceTraffic`` command.

 .. req::
     :id: R-07251
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``ResumeTraffic`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``ResumeTraffic`` command.

 .. req::
     :id: R-83146
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC ``StopApplication`` command.
+    The VNF or PNF **MUST** support APPC ``StopApplication`` command.

 .. req::
     :id: R-82811
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC ``StartApplication`` command.
+    The VNF or PNF **MUST** support APPC ``StartApplication`` command.

 .. req::
     :id: R-19922
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``UpgradePrecheck`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``UpgradePrecheck`` command.

 .. req::
     :id: R-49466
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``UpgradeSoftware`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``UpgradeSoftware`` command.

 .. req::
     :id: R-45856
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``UpgradePostCheck`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``UpgradePostCheck`` command.

 .. req::
     :id: R-97343
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``UpgradeBackup`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``UpgradeBackup`` command.

 .. req::
     :id: R-65641
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``UpgradeBackOut`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``UpgradeBackOut`` command.

 HealthCheck and Failure Related Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``HealthCheck`` The APPC/SDN-C client is requesting a health check over the
-entire scope of the xNF.
-The xNF must be 100% healthy, ready to take requests
+entire scope of the VNF or PNF.
+The VNF or PNF must be 100% healthy, ready to take requests
-and provide services, with all xNF required capabilities ready to provide
+and provide services, with all VNF or PNF required capabilities ready to provide
 services and with all active and standby resources fully ready with no open
 MINOR, MAJOR or CRITICAL alarms.
 This is expected to be the default in the
 event that no parameter is passed to the Healthcheck playbook, cookbook, etc.

-Some xNFs may support and desire to run partial healthchecks and receive a
+Some VNFs or PNFs may support and desire to run partial healthchecks and receive a
 successful response when partial health check completes without errors.
 The parameter name used by HealthCheck playbook to request non-default
 partial health check is healthcheck_type.
 Example of health check types